moocow-the-bovine/dstar-gantry/README.txt

     install
         Installs an existing corpus index from "CORPUS_ROOT/build/" to "CORPUS_ROOT/{server,web}/" within the running "dstar-buildhost"
         container, usually in preparation for local staging.
-See also .
+See also "uninstall".

     uninstall
         Recursively removes corpus runtime data directories